XorTroll/Goldleaf/cur-changelog.md

 - Fixed an issue where Goldleaf would incorrectly access PC paths (accessing the one listed below instead of the actual selected one)

+- Added a config option to change the speed of navigating menus with the joysticks

+- Fixed a dump replace-all bug where Korean strings would say "g_Clipboard" instead of "clipboard"

+- Added an option to automatically skip already installed NSPs from bulk NSP installations

 # `v1.1.1`

 - Changed the JSON libraries used internally (should slightly improve performance)